-The DRG[®] HSV-1 and HSV-2 IgM ELISA test systems are designed to detect IgM class antibodies to HSV-1, or HSV-2 IgM in human sera.
-Wells of plastic microwell strips are sensitized by passive absorption with HSV IgM antigen.
+The DRG HSV-1 and HSV-2 IgM ELISA test systems are designed to detect IgM class antibodies to HSV types 1 and 2 antigens.
 The test procedure involves four incubation steps:

-1. Test sera are diluted with the sample diluent provided.
-The sample diluent contains anti-human IgG, which precipitates and removes IgG and rheumatoid factor from the sample leaving IgM free to react with the HSV antigen.
-During sample incubation any antigen specific IgM antibody in the sample will bind to the immobilized antigen.
-The plate is washed to remove unbound antibody and other serum components.

-- 2. Peroxidase Conjugated goat anti-human IgM (μ chain specific) is added to the wells and the plate is incubated.
-The Conjugate will react with IgM antibody immobilized on the solid phase in step 1.
-The wells are washed to remove unbound Conjugate. - 3.
-The microwells containing immobilized peroxidase Conjugate are incubated with peroxidase Substrate Solution.
+- 1. Test sera are diluted with the sample diluent provided.
+The sample diluent contains anti-human IgG which precipitates and removes IgG and rheumatoid factor from the sample leaving IgM free to react with the HSV antigen.
+The plate is washed to remove unbound antibodyu and other serum components. - 2.
+Peroxidase conjugated goat anti-human IgM (μ chain specific) is added to the wells and the plate is incubated.
+The conjugate will react with IgM antibody immobilized on the solid phase in step 1.
+The wells are washed to remove unbound conjugate. - 3.
+The microtiter wells containing immobilized peroxidase conjugate are incubated with peroxidase substrate solution.
 Hydrolysis of the substrate by peroxidase produces a color change.
 After a period of time the reaction is stopped and the color intensity of the solution is measured photometrically.
 The color intensity of the solution is directly related to the antibody concentration in the test sample.